blue-pho3nix/dwm-love/yuumi-art-revive/README.md

-# Install Tumi Art Revive on Kali
+# Install Yuumi Art Revive on Kali

 ## 1. Install the dependencies for LARB, DWM, and lolcat for the `.zshrc`
 > Note: If you get an error stating that a package is missing, change your [Kali Mirror](https://cdimage.kali.org/README?mirrorlist) in `/etc/apt/sources.list`